manuelmlmadeira/DeFoG/README.md

 # DeFoG: Discrete Flow Matching for Graph Generation

 > A PyTorch implementation of the DeFoG model for training and sampling discrete graph flows.
+(Please update to the latest version.
+Recent fixes have been applied.)

 > Paper: https://arxiv.org/pdf/2410.04263